wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 ## Parts: keycaps

-Little pieces of plastic (generally ABS or PBT) that fit on top of the switches so they are comfortable and easy to push with your fingers.
-These are easy to remove with a little wire puller, and are the most fun part of customizing your keyboard.
+Little pieces of plastic (generally ABS or PBT) that fit on top of the switches so they are comfortable to push with your fingers.
+They are removable using a keycap puller, and are the most fun part of customizing your keyboard.
 Generally these are built to be MX compatible.
 They come in a myriad of different profiles (shapes) depending on how you like it to feel when you type (Cherry, OEM, DCS, DSA, SA, etc).

 ## Equipment